Home ยป Recipes ยป dessert

 Are you a chocolate lover?
 Add a drizzle of melted chocolate over top or simply dip the ball into a bowl of melted chocolate with coconut oil.
 Place the balls onto parchment paper to allow the chocolate to cool and harden.

-Pecan Pie Protein Balls (plant-based)
+Vegan Pecan Pie Protein Balls

-Prep Time15 minutes
+Prep Time: 15 minutes

-Total Time15 minutes
+Total Time: 15 minutes

 Servings: 10 balls